GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 #### Subtotal Label (12)
 * The label displayed next to the invoice subtotal value (the total cost for all products, excluding shipping and taxes), after the line items.
 Leave blank to disable.
-* The default value is "Subtotal"
+* The default value is "Subtotal".

 #### Discount Label (13)
 * The label displayed next to the total discounts applied to the order (using the Coupons or Discount field).